If I Ain't Got You

 "If I Ain't Got You" is a song recorded by American singer-songwriter Alicia Keys for her second studio album The Diary of Alicia Keys (2003).
 Inspired by the 2001 death of singer Aaliyah, the September 11 attacks, and other events in the world and in Keys' life, the song is about "how material things don't feed the soul".
 It was released as the second single from The Diary of Alicia Keys on February 17, 2004, by J Records.
 The single cover depicts Keys similarly to the subject of Man Ray's 1924 photograph Le Violon d'Ingres.

 "If I Ain't Got You" peaked at number four on the US Billboard Hot 100 and became Keys' second consecutive R&B chart-topper, remaining atop of the Hot R&B/Hip-Hop Songs chart for six weeks.
 The song received two nominations at the 47th Annual Grammy Awards (2005), for Song of the Year and Best Female R&B Vocal Performance, winning the latter.
 It was ranked at number 440 on Rolling Stones "Top 500 Best Songs of All Time".
-Since its release, Keys has herself said that it is one of her favorite songs.
+Since its release, Keys has said that it is one of her favorite songs.

+In 2023 the song was reinterpreted in a classical version by Keys and Kris Bowers for Queen Charlotte: A Bridgerton Story Soundtrack, which the singer performed with a 70-piece orchestra of women of color.

-Background
+Background and composition

 Keys said that the idea of the song was inspired by Aaliyah's death: "The song idea came together right after Aaliyah passed away.
 It was such a sad time and no one wanted to believe it.
 It just made everything crystal clear to me—what matters, and what doesn't."

 In September 2020, Keys revealed that she almost offered the song to Christina Aguilera, as the singer wanted to work with Keys.
 She eventually wrote the song "Impossible" for Aguilera's album Stripped.
+There is a remix of the song that features additional vocals by Usher.

+Critical reception

+"If I Ain't Got You" received generally positive reviews from music critics.
+Ranking "The 100 Greatest Songs of 2004" Billboard listed the song at 16, describing it as an "instant-classic love song boils true romance down to one simple phrase" finding it "timeless and lived-in that was also a perfect hit for modern pop and R&B", thanks to "her signature piano playing and yearning vocal".
+Matthew Singer of Time Out wrote that the song "is a reminder to live in the present, and hold the one we love close as everything is transient", finding it congruent with the inspiration at the death of Aaliyah.
+In February 2025, Billboard ranked the song at number thirteen on their list of The Top 50 R&B Love Songs of All Time.